 In general you should start with our Simulator in order to get familiar with your design.
 This will on the long run save you time and money.
 By simulating your design first you will minimize the chance of ending up with a too stiff or too soft ride, or a too heavy ride.
+The simulator is really a great tool for evaluating changes suchas core thickness changes, design changer or changer of composite fabric relative to another design.

 When you handle your material, make sure you use gloves to handle the material always,.
 This is both for your and materials best.
 Please, do also use an airgun to clean the material or a clean cloth might be used.
 Denatured Ethanol (93% alcohol) can be used to remove any dirty or fatty stains or even Resin if needed.